troy-adianto/nus-ai-capstone-chatbot/README.md

 ### Python Version Compatibility

-- Recommended: Python 3.8 - 3.12
+- **Supported**: Python 3.8 - 3.13
+- **Recommended**: Python 3.9 or higher for optimal performance
-- Note: Some dependencies may have compatibility issues with Python 3.13
+- All dependencies are compatible with the latest Python versions